jdevuyst/dependable-data-structures/README.md

 By construction all accesses and updates to a `RandomAccessList` are proved to be safe.

 Usually arrays allow efficient append and prepend is expensive.
 In `RandomAccessList`, prepend is cheap and append is expensive.
 The performance of these operations can be swapped by translating all indices.
-That is, `cons` can be interpreted as an append and access to indices can be translated as follows: `realIndex(virtualIndex) = size - 1 - virtualIndex`,
+That is, `cons` can be interpreted as an append and access to indices can be translated as follows: `realIndex(virtualIndex) = size - 1 - virtualIndex`.